How We Support SEND

 Tow Law Millennium Primary School runs with 2 SENDCO’s: Mrs Claire Turner (point 6) in partnership with Mrs Lisa Jackson, Headteacher.
 This ensures that all meetings are attended and professional discussions are able to take place to ensure the needs of our SEND pupils are met.
 Miss Nicola Mawson has responsibility for pupils with medical needs.

 At Tow Law Millennium Primary School, Governors recognise our greatest resources are our ‘human’ resources.
 The work of our staff plays a crucial role in supporting and accelerating the progress of our SEND children.
-Governors believe that smaller class sizes are the key to meeting the needs of the pupils in our care.
-In September 2016, our class sizes are between 15 and 25 pupils organised as follows:

 Teachers and Teaching Assistants:

 - Miss Mawson Class Teacher Y5/Y6 – Second in Charge/KS2 Lead

 - Miss Dobson Class Teacher Y1/Y2 – KS1 Lead

 - Mrs Turner EYFS Teacher Nursery/Reception – EYFS Lead

 - Mrs Bradford EYFS Teacher Nursery/Reception

 - Mrs Hurton Teaching Assistant